 • Blood-thinning medicines: Celery seed should not be taken with aspirin, warfarin and other blood-thinning medication.
 This spice contains blood-thinning components, which can heighten the risk of bleeding.

-Other people who should steer clear from this spice include those with low blood pressure levels, patients with kidney inflammation and those with birch pollen allergies.
+Others who should steer clear from this spice include anyone with low blood pressure levels, patients with kidney inflammation and those with birch pollen allergies.